DolbyUUU/DeepEnlighten/README.md

 - Example:
   - Q: "Jordan wanted to tell Tracy a secret, so Jordan leaned towards Tracy.
 Why did Jordan do this?"
   - A: "To make sure no one else could hear."
+- Dataset preprocessing is implemented in `DeepEnlighten/verl/utils/reward_score/socialiqa.py`.

 ---

 ## Rule-Based Rewards
+- Reward modelling is implemented in `DeepEnlighten/verl/utils/reward_score/socialiqa.py`.
+- Rules:
-1. **Format Reward**: +2 if valid, -2 if invalid.
+  - **Format Reward**: +2 if valid, -2 if invalid.
-2. **Answer Reward**: +2 if correct, -2 if incorrect, -3 if invalid.
+  - **Answer Reward**: +2 if correct, -2 if incorrect, -3 if invalid.
-3. Language Consistency Reward or Others: not applied.
+  - Language Consistency Reward or Others: not applied.

 ---